• Skip to primary navigation

 As I was happily floating alongside a very long trumpet fish, I bumped into Yeison.
 We had lost each other when we were swimming with the Jacks, as he was taking the pictures and videos.
 As we surfaced the water at the same time, I pulled the tube out of our mouths and exclaimed, “It’s so clear!”

 Our guide then waved us over to our next spot to look for whitetip reef sharks but to no avail.
-It is easier to see them when scuba diving, but as we were snorkeling, we couldn’t see all the way down in the crevices of the reefs.
-However, the group next to us happened upon a large group of eagle rays, which we unfortunately missed out on as we were chasing around the Jacks.
+As we were snorkeling, we couldn’t see all the way down in the crevices of the reefs.
+However, the group next to us happened upon a large group of eagle rays.

 Either way, the snorkeling at Caño Island was beyond anything what we had expected.